xuanngo2001/cust-live-deb/README.md

     * Install System Monitor: conky.
     * Set conkyrc.
     * Set conky to run on JWM startup.
+    * Add on the fly settings to Conky.
     * Total size = 1891140K.
 Space Used = 1296K.
   * Running inst-std-system-disk-manager.sh ...
     * After this operation, 14.3 MB of additional disk space will be used.